yoonsk92/yoonsk92.github.io/_posts/2024-10-14-porsche-bev.md

 5. $x_{ij} \geq 0 \quad \forall i,j$
 - $x_{ij}$ : the number of parts ordered, must be a **non-negative number**.
 You can't order a negative number of parts, so this ensures that all orders are positive or zero.

 In short, Porsche is trying to make the best decisions in their supply chain, ensuring they get enough parts to keep production going, while minimizing costs and avoiding penalties from delayed parts.
-This model helps them manage challenges "mathematically".
+This model helps them manage challenges "mathematically."

 #### **Assumptions**:
 - $c_{ij} = 1500\quad$ (cost of parts and transportation from supplier $i$ to factory $j$)